 Subsequent expenses are recorded in addition to the accounting value of tangible assets, or as a separate asset only at the extent that those expenses increase the future economic benefits expected to inflow from the use of the asset and its cost can be reliably measured.
 The cost of repairs and maintenance is recorded in the income statement when realized.

-Depreciation is recorded in order to reduce cost minus the residual value of tangible assets, according to the useful life, by using the straight line method.
+Depreciation is recorded in order to reduce cost minus the residual value of tangible assets, according to the useful life, by using the straight-line method.

-The expected useful life of tangible assets are the following:
+The expected useful life of tangible assets per category is presented below: